aws-ia/terraform-cloudera-cdp/README.md

 To use the module provided here, you will need the following prerequisites:

-* An AWS account (for evaluation purposes, we recommend using a dedicated AWS account for CDP)
+* An AWS account (for an evaluation or PoC we recommend using a dedicated AWS account for CDP)
 * A CDP Public Cloud account (you can sign up for a  [60-day free pilot](https://www.cloudera.com/campaign/try-cdp-public-cloud.html) )
 * A recent version of Terraform software (version 0.13 or higher)